-- 1. Create a new template adding the "Linux: SSH Cache Worker" Dynamic Application and credential. - Go to the Device Template (Registry>Devices>Template) and click [Create].
-The Device Template Editor modal opens. - Enter a template name in the Template Name field. - On the [Dyn Apps] tab click Add New Dynamic App Sub-Template in the left Subtemplate menu. - In the Dynamic Application drop-down field, select "Linux: SSH Cache Worker". - In the Credentials drop-down field, select ssh-cred. - Click [Save].
+- Create a new template adding the "Linux: SSH Cache Worker" Dynamic Application and credential.
+To do so: - Go to the Device Template page (Registry>Devices>Template) and click [Create].
+The Device Template Editor modal opens. - In the Template Name field, enter a template name. - On the [Dyn Apps] tab, click Add New Dynamic App Sub-Template in the left Subtemplate menu. - In the Dynamic Application drop-down field, select Linux: SSH Cache Worker. - In the Credentials drop-down field, select ssh-cred. - Click [Save].

-- 2. Apply the template to align the "Linux: SSH Cache Worker" Dynamic Application to multiple devices. - Go to the Device Manager (Registry>Device Manager) and select the checkbox of the devices you want to align. - In the Select Action menu at the bottom of the page, select MODIFY by Template.
-Next, click [Go].
+- 2. Apply the template to align the "Linux: SSH Cache Worker" Dynamic Application to multiple devices. - Go to the Device Manager page (Registry>Device Manager) and select the checkboxes of the devices you want to align to the device template. - In the Select Action menu at the bottom of the page, select MODIFY by Template and then click [Go].
 The Bulk Device Configuration modal appears. - 3.
 In the Template field, select the template you created in the previous steps and then click [Apply]. - 4.
 Click [Confirm] to align the "Linux: SSH Cache Worker" Dynamic Application to your selected devices.